 Today, we’re excited to share 10 Easy Ways to Celebrate Memorial Day!

-Whether you’re part of a volunteer team laying flags at the National Cemetery, participating in a hometown parade or hosting a family barbeque there are simple ways you can honor the lives of loved ones and the great men and women in our communities who gave the ultimate sacrifice while serving our country.
+Whether you’re part of a volunteer team laying flags at the National Cemetery, participating in a hometown parade, or hosting a family barbeque there are simple ways you can honor the lives of loved ones and those in your community who gave the ultimate sacrifice while serving our country.

 Here’s a list of 10 Easy Ways to Celebrate Memorial Day…

 Fly the Flag…

 Memorial Day is a National Day of Mourning so remember to fly to flag at half-staff until noon.